Skip to Content

 English Learner programs must be designed to enable English Learner students to attain both English proficiency and parity of participation in the standard instructional program within a reasonable length of time.
 To meet these goals, an English Learner program has to include a dedicated English language development (ELD) course.
 In their article, English Language Development: Guidelines for Instruction, Saunders et al. state:

 English Language Development instruction is designed to advance English Learner students’ knowledge and use of English in increasingly sophisticated ways.
 In the context of the larger effort to help English Learner students succeed in school, ELD instruction is designed to help them learn and acquire a level of English proficiency that maximizes their capacity to engage successfully in academic studies taught in English.
 Although there might be multiple goals for ELD instruction—engaging in social interactions inside and outside of school and in other pursuits requiring English proficiency e.g., obtaining news, shopping, banking, locating and using information—the preparation for academic studies taught in English remains the top priority because of its relevance to school and career success.
-The American Federation of Teachers English Language Development instruction should be leveled by English language proficiency (ELP) levels, as measured by the annual ACCESS for ELLs assessment, which is the required English language proficiency assessment for EL students in New Mexico.
+English Language Development instruction should be leveled by English language proficiency (ELP) levels, as measured by the annual ACCESS for ELLs assessment, which is the required English language proficiency assessment for EL students in New Mexico.

 District/schools also have to offer integrated ELD to ensure meaningful access to the standard instructional program within a reasonable period of time.
 In order for an EL student to learn grade-level content and thus have meaningful access to the standard instructional program all content area classes have to integrate ELD (shelter instruction) and offer language supports for ELs.
 Designated English language development is instruction to develop the English language proficiency of ELs based on the student’s English language proficiency level and grade level; instruction shall be distinct from content area instruction.
 Integrated English language development (also known as sheltered content instruction) is integrated instruction to attain English language proficiency and to meet content standards and benchmarks; shall occur in all content area instruction.
 Learning content is the primary goal and language is secondary.
 (Saunders, Goldenberg, Marcelletti, 2013)